robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-1-ect-video-and-module-introduction.md

 Over the course of the behaviour strand, we will help you learn how to shape your pupils’ behaviour, so that enables them to get the best out of school and beyond.
-The material's based on a growing body of evidence for both outside and inside the classroom.
-In the first half of the strand, we'll show you ways of effectively managing behavior.
-We'll show you the value of strong classroom routines, clear expectations, and trust.
+The material’s based on a growing body of evidence for both outside and inside the classroom.
+In the first half of the strand, we’ll show you ways of effectively managing behavior.
+We’ll show you the value of strong classroom routines, clear expectations, and trust.
 In the second half of the strand, we look at how to create a climate for effective learning by providing structured support, helping pupils to be more receptive to challenge, and supporting them to think hard.

 The module has been carefully sequenced so that it supports you across the term.
 At the beginning of the strand, we cover how to set up some of the key routines that you will want to have in place from day one.
-Towards the end of the strand, we'll explore practices that require more complex behaviour management, such as setting up effective group work.
+Towards the end of the strand, we’ll explore practices that require more complex behaviour management, such as setting up effective group work.
 What you learn in the first half of the strand will support you in the second.

 Each video will provide you with an overview of the module, practical strategies, and the model of classroom practice to watch and unpick.
 The videos focus on techniques that you can apply in the classroom and draw on the same research base that is outlined in the evidence summary.
-We don't want you to just copy what you see in the videos.
+We don’t want you to just copy what you see in the videos.
 One example alone can never fit every context.
 What they can do, however, is give you a concrete example of some of the key ideas that you will learn.
-When you're watching, pay close attention to the ideas that we highlight.
+When you’re watching, pay close attention to the ideas that we highlight.
 These ideas are transferable across all subjects, phases, and learners.
 The better you understand these core principles, the more you will be able to adapt what you see to your specific needs.

 Over the course of this strand, we want you to learn some practical ways in which you can manage classroom behaviour, as well as some of the theory that underpins these practices.
-You will come to see that managing behaviour isn't just about stopping disruption and getting pupils to comply.
-There's a lot more we can do to influence pupil thinking and motivation, which will ultimately help them to learn.
+You will come to see that managing behaviour isn’t just about stopping disruption and getting pupils to comply.
+There’s a lot more we can do to influence pupil thinking and motivation, which will ultimately help them to learn.

-When behaviour's going well, not only do pupils learn more, but it's a much more enjoyable experience for everyone.
+When behaviour’s going well, not only do pupils learn more, but it’s a much more enjoyable experience for everyone.

 {/details}